PigCI/pig-ci-rails/README.md

 ![Sample Output of PigCI in TravisCI](https://user-images.githubusercontent.com/325384/78711087-545b6400-790e-11ea-96b7-bb75c119914a.png)

 Monitor your Ruby Applications metrics (Memory, SQL Requests & Request Time) as part of your test suite.

-Please consider supporting this project by adding [PigCI](https://pigci.com/) to your GitHub project & using this as part of CI.
-The CI tool will fail PRs that exceed metric threshold (e.g. a big increase in memory).
+If your app exceeds an acceptable threshold it'll fail the test suite.

 ## Installation